pgandini/paologandini/Contacts.md

 nav_order: 5
 ---
 # Contact me
+If you wish to contact me, please send a mail to:
-send a mail to paolo.gandini (AT) gmail.com
+* Work: paolo.gandini (AT) gmail.com
+* Personal: paolo.gandini (AT) mi.infn.com